RELIC: Investigating Large Language Model Responses using Self-Consistency: Related Work

-With the increased use of language models for information retrieval and natural language generation, verifying and correcting inaccurate information has become urgent.
-To address this challenge, a common approach is to verify model outputs using evidence retrieved from external knowledge bases~\cite{thorne2018fever}.
+In recent years, researchers from the NLP field have proposed a variety of techniques to automatically assess and improve the faithfulness and factuality of LLM generations.
+These approaches have been summarized in recent survey papers~\cite{ji2023survey,wang2023survey,zhang2023hallucination}.
+In this section, we briefly introduce the common approaches and how they relate to our method.

+\paragraph{Retrieval-Augmented Approaches} A common approach leverages knowledge retrieved from external sources to verify and correct NLGs~\cite{thorne2018fever}.
 For instance, \citet{petroni2022improving} proposes SIDE, a system that aims to improve the quality of citations for the claims in Wikipedia pages by retrieving and ranking alternate sources from a pre-curated document corpus.
-These methods require a reliable knowledge resource that is accurate and up-to-date, which, however, does not always exist.

-Therefore, a considerable amount of prior work focuses on measuring and calibrating the model's confidence in the generation \citep{jiang2021how}.
-These approaches are usually designed for concrete classification or natural language inference tasks, where the outputs only contain a single token.
-Correspondingly, the detailed study in \citet{kadavath2022language} finds that language models are well-calibrated on multiple-choice and True/False questions.
-However, when it comes to generating complete sentences or long-form text, the complexity grows since users are interested in assessing the model's confidence about the semantic meaning instead of the presence of tokens.
+Min et al. proposed FactScore~\citep{min2023factscore}, an evaluation framework to assess the factuality of long-form text by decomposing the generated text into atomic claims and verifying them individually using external knowledge sources.
+These methods benefit from external knowledge bases that can be audited and managed independently.
+However, reliable knowledge resources might not always exist or be up-to-date.

+\paragraph{Consistency-based Approaches} A more general approach assesses the consistency among the generated text from the same context to gain more accurate outputs.
+The concept of self-consistency is proposed by Wang et al.~\cite{wang2023selfconsistency} as a decoding strategy that samples multiple reasoning paths and selects the most common one to improve output quality.
+Yao et al. extended the self-evaluation method and proposed Tree-of-Thought~\cite{yao2023tree}, a framework that optimizes LLMs' decision-making by sampling and evaluating the intermediate states in the reasoning process using consistency.